 The Company's manufactured home rental operations have been increasing since 2007.
-As of March 31, 2012, occupied manufactured home rentals increased to 4,751 or 423.8%, from 907 for the year ended December 31, 2007.
-Net operating income from rental operations increased to approximately \$23.1 million, of which approximately \$23.9 million was included in community base rental income, for the year ended December 31, 2011 from approximately \$5.9 million, of which approximately \$5.4 million was included in community base rental income, for the year ended December 31, 2007 The Company believes that, unlike the home sales business, at this time it competes effectively with other types of rentals (i.e. apartments).
+As of June 30, 2012, occupied manufactured home rentals increased to 5,068, or 458.8%, from 907 for the year ended December 31, 2007.
+Net operating income from rental operations increased to approximately \$23.1 million, of which approximately \$23.9 million of rental operations revenue was included in community base rental income, for the year ended December 31, 2011 from approximately \$5.9 million, of which approximately \$5.4 million of rental operations revenue was included in community base rental income, for the year ended December 31, 2007 The Company believes that, unlike the home sales business, at this time it competes effectively with other types of rentals (i.e. apartments).
 The Company continues to evaluate home rental operations and may continue to invest in additional units.